How to Grow and Care for Grape Ivy (Cissus rhombifolia) Indoors

 How to propagate Grape Ivy from stem cuttings

-Take stem cuttings of about 4-5 in. length from a healthy Grape Ivy plant and allow the sap from the cut end to dry out for 1-2 days.
+Take stem cuttings of about 4-5 inches length from a healthy Grape Ivy plant and allow the sap from the cut end to dry out for 1-2 days.

 Insert the cuttings in moist rooting soil and place the set up in a warm, well-lit place away from direct sunlight.